Chesapeake Bay Retriever

 - Tail

-The Chessie tail is medium-length, thicker at the base and may feather at the tip.
+The Chessie tail is medium-length and thicker at the base, with possible feathering at the tip.

 Chesapeake Bay Retriever Temperament